May 3rd, 2022 was a sad day for Doggy Grub. The day we had to say goodbye to our dog Betty.

 Strategies to cope with the loss of a pet

-- Practice self-compassion and self-care.
+2. Practice self-compassion and self-care.
 Be kind to yourself!
 You are going through a very difficult period.
 Now is the time for self-care activities such as meditation, journaling, yoga… I found walking was too difficult as it reminded me of all the walks we did with Betty, and I would recommend finding new areas if walking is an activity your enjoy.

-- Give yourself time to heal!
+4. Give yourself time to heal!
 The grieving process takes time so don’t try to rush it.
 Others might tell you that you should already be over it, but only YOU know when your heart is mended.
 Don’t succumb to the pressure yourself or others are putting on your grieving time.

 The guilt of choosing euthanasia

 In our case, the insidious thing with a brain tumour is that Betty seemed to be doing fine.
 She was still excited to go on walks, play, and she certainly hadn’t lost her appetite!
-It left us feeling very guilty for even thinking about euthanasia and like we were letting her down as her caregivers.
+It left us feeling very guilty for even thinking about euthanasia and we felt we were letting her down as her caregivers.

 In the end, as her condition worsened and with confirmation from the vet that it was only going to get worse, we went ahead with our decision of a home euthanasia.

 If questions such as “What if they had more time?” or “Did we make the right decision?” come up for you, try and see euthanasia as an act of compassion and the last gift you can give your pet.
+Reflect on the quality of life, remind yourself of the love and care you provided throughout your pet's life.
+Reflect on the times of joy, playfulness, and comfort you shared.

 Pets are very good at hiding their pain so trust the opinion of vets if they tell you that it is time to say goodbye.
+Make sure you fully understand your pet's medical condition and prognosis.
+Veterinarians can provide valuable insights into your pet's well-being, offering a professional perspective that can help alleviate doubts and uncertainties.

 Her departure leaves a big hole in our hearts, and we will miss her dearly but we are glad her legacy can live on in every Doggy Grub meal.